 Some long girths have built-in belly guards appropriate for jumpers.
 The belly guards protect the horse from being injured from shoe studs while its hooves are tucked up tightly over jumps.
 Others have built-in rings for training aids.

 Elastic ends are another feature designed for comfort and for ease of use.
-Some older, traditional girth styles do not incorporate elastic into their design, but most girths have elastic on at least one end.
+Some older, traditional types of girths do not incorporate elastic into their design, but most girths have elastic on at least one end.
 Elastic ends make the girth fastening process easier, and provide some flexibility and comfort for the horse as his ribcage moves during exercise.
 Some dressage girths have built-in elastic panels rather than elastic ends.

 Leather girths —Choose leather for the most traditional look.
 Leather girths are offered in many shades of brown to coordinate with saddles, and in black for dressage.
 Brown dressage girths can be specially ordered.
 Leather girths can be quite simple in design or feature two-tones of leather, fancy stitching and overlays.
 They are easy to care for, and quality leather girths become softer and more luxurious with conditioning.
 This type of girth may have elastic on one or both ends, and can be found in straight or contoured shapes.

-Neoprene girths —Popular for their easy care and affordability, some riders choose this type of girth when they've experienced slipping problems with leather girths.
+Neoprene girths —These types of girths are popular for their easy care and affordability.
+Some riders choose this type of girth when they've experienced slipping problems with leather girths.
 Neoprene girths are typically wide and have elastic ends so they offer a good amount of comfort for horses.
 They're easy to clean with gentle soap and water.
 Be aware that some horses are allergic to neoprene.

 Synthetic girths —This type of girth is popular because of its affordability, durability and easy care.
 Long styles are available in black and brown; short styles are available in black and can be specially ordered in brown.
 Synthetic girths are offered in contoured and straight styles and are easy to clean with soap and water.